dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 **Betweennes centrality**

-Betweenness centrality captures which nodes are important in the flow of the network.
+Thanks to betweenness centrality, one can find which nodes are important in the flow of the network.
 Betweenness effectively counts how many shortest paths each node is on then divides it by the total number of shortest paths.

-The higher a node’s betweenness, the more important they are for the efficient flow of goods in a network.
+The higher a betweenness score means the node is important for the efficient flow of goods in a network.

 ``` r